 When Michelle’s daughter Poppy fell dangerously ill during a family holiday, doctors were unsure of what was wrong with her.
 Terrified and with Poppy’s condition worsening by the day, Michelle rushed back to Bristol.

 We sat down with Michelle to hear why she and her colleagues at Simpson Solicitors were inspired to fundraise.

 “When my colleagues at Simpson Solicitors wanted to fundraise for a good cause, I immediately knew what it should be: Bristol Children’s Hospital.
-They were there for me and my family during our darkest hours and fundraising through work seemed like the perfect way to say thank you.
+They were there for me and my family during our darkest hours.
+Fundraising through work seemed like the perfect way to say thank you.

-If your company is interested in working with The Grand Appeal please get in touch with Helen below.
+If your company is interested in raising money for Bristol Children’s Hospital, get in touch with Helen below.